ocademy-ai/machine-learning/_sources/ml-fundamentals/ml-summary.md

 and so on.

-## How to conceive a "new" Machine Learning algorithm
+## How to conceive a "new" Machine Learning algorithm : Discriminative Models

 - [How about perpendicular distance instead of vertical distance for Linear Regression?](https://math.stackexchange.com/questions/1530298/variant-of-linear-regression-using-perpendicular-distance-instead-of-vertical)